steve4744/WhatIsThis/README.md

 The ActionBar display is probably the most attractive and least intrusive of the display methods.
 The text colour can be set in the config.yml file.

 ## Dependencies
-This plugin is supported on Minecraft/Spigot 1.13, 1.14 and 1.15.
+This plugin is supported on Minecraft/Spigot 1.13 through to 1.16+.

 ## Commands & Permissions